Reconsidering the Energy Efficiency of Spiking Neural Networks Inference from Analytical Perspectives

-Our comparison is based on the fundamental observation that a rate-encoding SNN can always be converted to a near-equivalent Quantized ANN (QNN), and vice versa.
-Specifically, an SNN operating over $T$ timesteps is paired with a QNN with the same network structure but utilizing activations quantized to $\lceil\log_2(T+1)\rceil$ bits.
-As shown in Section~\ref{sec:equivalence}, these \textbf{QNN-SNN twins} share the same network structure and weight datatype, differing only in their activation representation and computation methods.
-Because the twin models share identical structures, we ensure consistent hardware mapping.
-Consequently, when comparing twin QNN-SNN pairs, we control both the model capability and mapping, isolating hardware differences as the primary factor.
+\paragraph{The QNN-SNN Twins} Specifically, an SNN operating over $T$ timesteps is paired with a QNN with the same network structure but utilizing activations quantized to $\lceil\log_2(T+1)\rceil$ bits.
+These QNN-SNN twins share the same network structure and weight datatype, differing only in their activation representation and computation methods.
+Because of such identicality, we can keep consistent hardware mapping for the twin.
+Consequently, when comparing twin QNN-SNN pairs, we control both the model capability and mapping, isolating hardware differences and how the twin can be executed on that hardware as the primary factors.